logicfail/TheHistoryReaper/README.md

 7. Select all the required permissions
 8. Copy the URL and paste it into your browser
 9. Allow the bot to join your server (you must have Manage Server permissions)
+10. Ensure 'channels.yaml' and 'log.txt' are writiable (chmod 666)
+11. Install python dependencies
+    - pip install discord
+    - pip install python-dotenv
+    - pip install pyyaml
-10. Run TheHistoryReaper.py
+12. Run TheHistoryReaper.py
-11. When you're satisfied the bot is working properly, edit .env to turn off DEBUG_MODE, then restart TheHistoryReaper.py
+13. When you're satisfied the bot is working properly, edit .env to turn off DEBUG_MODE, then restart TheHistoryReaper.py

 ## Usage
 You can enable and disable history deletion in any channel by using the bot's commands.
 If you make a change to a channels configuration, it will freeze the deletion process for a period of time, to allow you to fix any mistakes before messages begin getting deleted.